williamhong6891/LazyDirectoryViewer/README.md

 # LazyDirectoryViewer
 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-View the contents at certain directory path.
+Display the contents at certain directory path visually.

 ## Requirements
 - iOS 9.0+
 - Swift 3.0+

 ## Usage
-Create the viewer by `LazyFileListViewController.create()` and set the `directoryURL` for the directory you want to view.
+Create the viewer by `LazyDirectoryViewer.create()` and set the `directoryURL` for the directory you want to view.

 ## Installation
 ### Carthage